flenniken/statictea/docs/teaFunctions.md

 * [lt](#lt-1) &mdash; Return true when an int is less than another int.
 * [lte](#lte) &mdash; Return true when a float is less than or equal to another float.
 * [lte](#lte-1) &mdash; Return true when an int is less than or equal to another int.
-* [markdownLite](#markdownlite) &mdash; Parse a simple subset of markdown which contains paragraphs, bullets and code blocks.
 * [ne](#ne) &mdash; Return true when two floats are not equal.
 * [ne](#ne-1) &mdash; Return true when two ints are not equal.
 * [ne](#ne-2) &mdash; Return true when two strings are not equal.